 - Chartered Clinical Psychologist

-- Able to contain and work with high levels of distress from service users
+- Able to contain and work with high levels of distress from children and their families

 - Interpersonally calm and able to defuse difficult, volatile situations

-- Motivated towards personal and professional development with strong CPD record
+- Motivated towards personal and professional development with a strong CPD record

 Any attachments will be accessible after you click to apply.